wouterpeyrot/DDxPRS/README.md

 }
 prs_liab <- prs_obs5050*sqrt(h2o_to_h2l(K=K,P=0.5,h2o=1))
 ```
-The case-control PRS needs to be transformed to liability-scale in both the population reference sample and test sample.
+The case-control PRS needs to be transformed to liability-scale in both the population reference sample and in the test sample.

-## Getting Started
+## Getting Started to apply `DDx-PRS`

 Copy the `DDxPRS.R` file to your computer.
 Load DDxPRS and the following libraries.